How Hannah Shaw, The 'Kitten Lady,' Rescues The Most Fragile Felines

 Hannah Shaw's job title is "professional kitten rescuer."

-Known on YouTube and Instagram as Kitten Lady, Shaw has rescued hundreds of neonatal kittens, often orphaned and unweaned, who are too small and vulnerable to be in an animal shelter.
+Known on YouTube and Instagram as the Kitten Lady, Shaw has rescued hundreds of neonatal kittens, often orphaned and unweaned, who are too small and vulnerable to be in an animal shelter.
 Kittens are a highly euthanized population in shelters because they require a level of care that most shelters cannot provide.
 That's where Shaw steps in.

 "They fit in the palm of your hand.
 Their eyes are closed.
 They need around-the-clock feeding and care," she says.
 "Sometimes they have a life-threatening illness or they are in really critical condition, and I want to be able to give them the attention that they deserve so that they have the best chance to survive."

 Shaw's new book, Tiny but Mighty, outlines how to care for the most at-risk felines, and she shares stories from inside her nursery.
 Her cover kitten, Hank, was dropped off at a pet supply store in a tissue box (hence the full name Hanky) with her umbilical cord still attached.
-Hank was not only covered in fleas, but her eyes were also infected, and she had panleukopenia, a virus that kills 90% of cats when untreated.
+Hank was not only covered in fleas, but her eyes were also infected and she had panleukopenia, a virus that kills 90% of cats when untreated.

 "She was my project for an entire week," Shaw says.
 "For every kitten that I've lost in the past who had [panleukopenia], they've taught me something that helped me to save Hank."
 After constant monitoring with fluids and tube-feeding, Hank emerged from her illness.
 "Her eyes were bright — she was like a new cat who was finally learning what it is just to enjoy being alive."